na-na-hi/renget/archive/cpu-lora.md

 - `-c N`, `--ctx N`: Context size used during training (default 128)
   - The context size used during training is similar to the context size you use during text generation.
 Larger sizes greatly increase memory usage and training time, so beware.
     - Using a context size smaller than the base model *shouldn't* affect the base model too much, but **each of your training data sections *should* be under this context size**, or they will be cut off at the context size.
-      - Consider spliting large training data sections into multiple smaller sections.
+      - Consider splitting large training data sections into multiple smaller sections.
   - Example: `-c 2048`
 - `--rope-freq-base F`: Frequency base for ROPE (default 10000.000000)
   - Usually you set this number to match the rope frequency base used on the input model.